ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 # Conclusion

 ::: Exercise
 Write a short paragraph describing the procedure you followed, and any important observations for each Exercise.
 Be sure to summarize your results and reasons why you believe your data are precise and accurate.
-If you do not think your data are accurate, explain why, and how it could be fixed in a future lab.
+If you do not think your data are accurate, explain why, and how this could be fixed in a future lab.
 :::